 - 1.5 Mbps (ADSL)

 - 1.544 Mbps (T1)

 *as on date 23/03/2020

 3. Use a custom bandwidth (bps): This option allows you to provide custom bandwidth in bits per second as per your requirement.

 Other Settings in Pacing tab:

-- Use Default: On clicking ‘Use defaults’ button, VuGen resets the speed simulation setting and enables the first option i.e. Use the maximum bandwidth.
+- Use Default: On clicking the ‘Use defaults’ button, VuGen resets the speed simulation setting and enables the first option i.e. Use the maximum bandwidth.